256dpi/arduino-mqtt/README.md

 - **`boolean connect(const char * clientId)`**
 - **`boolean connect(const char * clientId, const char* username, const char* password)`**

 Connects to broker using the supplied client id and an optional username and password.
-This functions returns if the connection has been established successfully.
+This functions return value indicates if the connection has been established successfully.

 - **`void publish(String topic)`**
 - **`void publish(String topic, String payload)`**